Lewis P. Jones Visiting Professor

 The Lewis P. Jones Visiting Professors, 1996-2014

-William and Carla Rahn Phillips, University of Minnesota, Emeritus
+William and Carla Rahn Phillips, University of Minnesota, Emeriti

-Judith P. Zinsser, Miami University of Ohio, Ereritus
+Judith P. Zinsser, Miami University of Ohio, Emerita

 Lloyd C. Gardner, Professor Emeritus, Rutgers University

 Irina Podgorny, Universidad Nacional de La Plata, Argentina

 Daniel Howe, Professor Emeritus, University of California at Los Angeles and Oxford University

 and Cuba from the Niineteenth Century to the Present.”